KiwiSingh/Simple-Spam-Scripts/README.md

 ## retarded.py

-This script chooses from various different copypastas, depending on user input, and outputs the chosen copypasta to a text file named `retarded.txt` in the working directory.
+This script chooses from various different copypastas, depending on user input, and copies the copypasta to the clipboard for pasting into another app.
 User input is a single alphabet, case-insensitive, with no error handling.
 Proper attribution has been given to the authors of the copypastas.
 The options given to the user are

 ```posh